 Upon written request, an employee shall be granted parental leave for up to six months, following the birth of his/her child, or adoption of a child.
 Such leave must commence immediately following the expiration of the employee's medical leave (for the mother) or upon adoption, but not later than eight weeks following delivery or upon adoption of a child.
 If both parents are covered by this contractual provision, such leaves may be taken either concurrently or consecutively.
-Based upon its operational needs, the Employee.
+Based upon its operational needs, the Employer may grant an extension of such leave upon request of the employee.
 The Employer shall consider a request for annual leave immediately prior or subsequent to the period of the parental leave in the same manner as a request for annual leave at other times.
 This Section does not diminish entitlements under the FMLA, such as inception of leave for the father.